Mykner/MarioV3/README.md

 - Added support for the new BackgroundObject class and the many derived classes (BlackGroundUnderWater, BackgroundLava, etc)
 - Probably more things that I forgot :)

+## What about the Stage server?

+The data for the Stage server as well as others auxiliary servers are in the folder `ServerData`.
+With this you can build your own local version of the Stage server.

 ## How to build?

 Try to figure it out yourself, it's not hard.

 ## Where are the Resources?

-I removed them from the repository to avoid DMCA from Nintendo, send a email to rokoaccounts@proton.me and I will send them to you.
+The Resources contain copyrighted assets from Nintendo, so I removed them from the repository to avoid a DMCA, send a email to rokoaccounts@proton.me and I will send them to you.

 ## Credits